Blackcurrant and mint make a truly wonderful combination, and used together here you have a particularly vibrant and refreshing cake.

 These cakes are coloured and flavoured naturally: I used some frozen blackcurrants that I puréed with a little water.
 I have also made this particular fondant icing before using tinned blackcurrants (the ones that come in a light syrup), and it works excellently.

 The colour you get from the blackcurrants is stunning.
 I think it has become one of my favourite colours.

 A new way to coat the sponge

 When I make fondant fancies I usually go for spreading the soft buttercream around the frozen cubes of sponge (much easier doing this on a frozen cake – and the freezing does not affect the quality of the sponge).
 I then pour over the runny fondant icing.

-However, I now adopt an even quicker and easier approach which is to melt the buttercream and pour this over the frozen cubes of sponge.
+However, I now adopt an even quicker and easier approach which is to melt the buttercream in the microwave until it is just runny, let it cool a little and then and pour this over the frozen cubes of sponge.
 The buttercream firms up almost easily to a smooth finish: much easier than spreading the buttercream around.